shyambhat/InstagramKit/README.md

 InstagramKit uses the public Instagram API and is not affiliated with either Instagram or Facebook.

-If you're using InstagramKit in your app or intend to, I'd be happy to hear from you.
+If you're using InstagramKit in your App or intend to, I'd be happy to hear from you.

 ~ [@bhatthead](https://twitter.com/bhatthead)